Support and services for businesses

 During the current epidemic, food industry businesses such as restaurants, cafés, grocery shops, bakeries and other food production facilities must maintain excellent hygiene in their operations.
 The City of Helsinki's Environmental Division has compiled a series of recommendations, and the Finnish Food Authority is also a source of helpful information in this area.

 The City of Helsinki has also extended the payment period on customer billing of over 100 euros for various city services from 30 days to 60, at the customer’s request, until further notice.
-The city has also offered early payment of pending invoices to help business owners maintain liquidity and grace periods on loans it has granted.
+The city has also offered early payment of pending invoices to help business owners maintain liquidity.
 The City of Helsinki-owned energy company Helen has likewise extended its payment times.